Last Updated on March 19, 2023

 There might just be an eye condition that needs attention, especially if the eyes look hazy blue or grey.

-Scientists evaluation of over 6,000 dogs to find that dogs’ eye colors are formulated by different genes than that of humans, mainly where blue eyes are concerned.
+Scientists evaluation of over 6,000 pups to find that dogs’ eye colors are formulated by different genes than that of humans, mainly where blue eyes are concerned.

-After birth, you will need to wait at least 5 to 8 weeks for transformation to happen to see what color eyes your dog will have.
+After birth, you will need to wait for at least 5 to 8 weeks for the transformation to happen to see what color eyes your pup will have.

-Rather than using a flashlight or trying to make your dog look in the sunlight to check the eye color, take your dog to a vet or the breeder where you bought your pup, as they might have the experience to try and help you determine the pup’s eye color.
+Rather than using a flashlight or trying to make him look in the sunlight to check the eye color, take your dog to a vet or the breeder where you bought your pup, as they might have the experience to try and help you determine his eye color.

-What are the Common Eye Problems in Huskies?
+Common Eye Problems in the Siberian Husky Breed

 Regardless of eye color, Huskies are prone to some hereditary eye defects.
 Veterinary ophthalmologists trained to diagnose those problems are needed to prevent the spread of these diseases.